 common mistakes 2nd Degree Equation

-Common mistakes when using 2nd Degree Equation for analyze the delta before interpreting the roots
+Common mistakes with 2nd Degree Equation: analyze the delta before interpreting the roots

-CalculaTudo: Review the most common mistakes around 2nd Degree Equation for analyze the delta before interpreting the roots before making a decision.
+Avoid common mistakes in 2nd Degree Equation for analyze the delta before interpreting the roots by reviewing units, periods and assumptions before comparing.

 How to use 2nd Degree Equation for analyze the delta before interpreting the roots